phcdevworks/phcdevworks-titleseo/README.md

 ### PHCDevworks Title/SEO for Rails6 (Page SEO, Titles & Title Tags)

-PHCDevworks Title/SEO Rails6 engine with helpers for page headings, taglines, SEO and title tags.
+PHCDevworks Title/SEO Rails6 engine with helpers for page headings, taglines, SEO, Social Media and title tags.

-* A dynamic way to add different page headings, taglines, SEO and title tags.
+* A dynamic way to add different page headings, taglines, SEO and title tags to your layout file.
+* Standardize a template for your serach engine marketing and optimization efforts.
 * Setup in seconds with only one line of code in the application_controller file.
 * Save time and keep your rails projects manageable, multiple views tidy and secure.